cslab-ntua/SpMV-Research/benchmark_code/CPU/ARM/README.md

 * [SparseX](https://github.com/cslab-ntua/sparsex)
 * ghost, physics, ghost-apps from [ESSEX-GHOST](https://bitbucket.org/essex/) project

+### Test different formats
+To test different formats/implementations, you can use the class template provided [here](./spmv_code_bench/spmv_kernel_template.cpp).
+The new class inherits properties from the `Matrix_Format` class defined [here](./spmv_code_bench/spmv_kernel.h).
+A conversion function (`csr_to_format`) and an execution function (`spmv`) have to be defined for the new format.

 ### How to compile

 For the SpMV benchmarks on this ARM CPU the armclang compiler was used, to obtain optimal performance.
 You first have to download the ARM Compiler (downloading from this [link](https://developer.arm.com/downloads/-/arm-compiler-for-linux) Performance Libraries are included).
 After untar-ing, install the compilers in the selected path (name it `<ARM-Compiler-Path>`).

 To compile this benchmark, you need to first edit the `config.sh` file with the appropriate ARM compiler path and benchmark configurations that you want (number of threads, desired matrices, spmv kernels ...).
-Additionally, paths for SparseX and SELL-C-σ projects have to set properly.
+Additionally, paths for SparseX and SELL-C-σ projects have to be set properly.
 Then you run `make` in any `spmv_code_*` directory.

-(The SparseX and SELL-C-σ projects have to be compiled beforehand.
-The `readme_sparsex.sh` bash script builds SparseX automatically.
-For SELL-C-σ, instructions are provided in the subdirectory.)
+(The SparseX and SELL-C-σ projects have to be built beforehand.
+The `install_sparsex.sh` and `install_sell_C_s.sh` bash scripts build SparseX and SELL-C-σ respectively.
+In these scripts, you have to specify the location of the `ROOT_DIR`, where the libraries, along with their dependencies, will be built/installed.)

 ### How to run